pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/MigrationGuides/MigratingTo0.18.md

 SQLite-specific helpers, and in 0.18 it has migrated many of its existing SQLite helpers into this module.

-If you are using SharingGRDB this migration should be mostly transparent, but if you are using StructuredQueries directly and need access to these helpers, you must now explicitly import this helper module:
+If you are using SQLiteData this migration should be mostly transparent, but if you are using StructuredQueries directly and need access to these helpers, you must now explicitly import this helper module: